plotly/dash-labs/docs/10-MultiPageDashApp-MetaTags.md

 **Please see Chapter 08-MultiPageDashApp for an introduction to the Multi-Page Dash App Plugin**

-If you would like to add an example, feel free to create a pull request!

 ### Example: Social Media Meta Tags

-One of the cool features when you use this method of creating mult-page apps, is that it automatically creates the meta tags used by social media sites like Facebook and Twitter.
+One of the nice features of this API is that it automatically creates the meta tags used by social media sites like Facebook and Twitter.
 These sites use the app title, description and image to create the card that is displayed when you share a link to your site.
+They are also used in search engine results.

 Here is more info on social media meta tags:  https://css-tricks.com/essential-meta-tags-social-media/

-The example below goes into detail about how to add an image to a page in dash.page_registry.
+The example below goes into detail about how to add an image to a page in dash.page_registry and what the meta tags look like.

-See the code in `/demos/multi_page_images`
+See the code in `/demos/multi_page_meta_tags`

 - `image`:
    The meta description image used by social media platforms.